 Mid-career Administrative Resume Template: Executive Administrative Assistant

-This executive administrative assistant resume for a candidate with more experience emphasizes valuable skills with an impressive work history.
-The candidate's work history shows a career progression from an administrative assistant to an executive administrative assistant at the most recent job.
+This job seeker, who is applying for an executive administrative assistant role, shows a candidate with several years of experience.
+She emphasizes both her valuable skills and experience by using a combination resume.
+The candidate's work history shows a steady career progression from an administrative assistant to an executive administrative assistant at her most recent job.

-The applicant's work history and professional summary point to a worker who is self-sufficient and has experience getting results when working with executives.
-This resume gives a thorough overview of how the applicant brings value to a company.
+This resume paints a [picture of a worker who is self-sufficient and has experience getting results when working with executives by giving a thorough overview of how the applicant has brought value to her past roles.

 CTA: Build my resume